White-throated grasswren: Habitat

-Its natural habitats are subtropical or tropical dry lowland grassland and rocky areas.
+Its natural habitats are sandstone and conglomerate escarpment of the Arnhem Plateau.
+Ecological niche modelling has shown that white-throated grasswrens typically occupy habitat patches that are close to unburnt habitat, have a low proportion-of-area-burnt, have low vegetation cover, and high time-since-fire, particularly when compared to the average background values across the landscape.

+Using rough high and low thresholds of ecological niche modelling suitability scores, researchers predict that there is currently somewhere between 536 km2 and 2631 km2 of suitable habitat for the species.
+This is substantially less than previous estimates for the species.

+Local knowledge by Bininj Nawarddeken people has identified sightings of the white-throated grasswren near outstations in the Warddeken Indigenous Protected Area, including Manmoyi, Kamarrkawarn, and Kabulwarnmyo in place where 'karri kore kanjdjikandji, ankebkakebkali', translating to 'the river by the edge of the rocks where they meet the savanna'.

 Conservation status

 Its status is endangered on the IUCN Red List, last assessed in 2022, and in Australia under the federal Environment Protection and Biodiversity Conservation Act 1999, effective November 2014, and in the NT under the Territory Parks and Wildlife Conservation Act 2000.

 It is threatened by habitat loss, as it depends on Triodia microstachya (spinifex grass) untouched by fire for at least five years.
 It is therefore threatened by more frequent bushfires (over 50 in 2021, with climate change playing a role in the increase), leading to inadequate habitat quality and lack of reproductive success.
 As the bird hops around rather than flies, it is vulnerable to predation by feral cats.